bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/importwallet.md

 - n: "`result`"
   t: "null"
   p: "Required<br>(exactly 1)"
-  d: "If all the keys in the file are added to the wallet (or are already part of the wallet), JSON `null` will be returned"
+  d: "JSON `null` when the command was successfull or a JSON with an error field on error."

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*

-Import the file shown in the example subsection of the `dumpwallet` RPC.
+*Example*

+Dump the wallet

 {% highlight bash %}
-bitcoin-cli -testnet importwallet /tmp/dump.txt
+bitcoin-cli dumpwallet "test"
 {% endhighlight %}

-(Success: no result displayed.)
+Import the wallet

+{% highlight bash %}
+bitcoin-cli importwallet "test"
+{% endhighlight %}
+Import using the json rpc call

 *See also*